List of Sharpe series characters: Peter D'Alembord

 Major Peter D'Alembord, nicknamed "Dally," joins the British Army after killing a man in a duel over a woman's favours.
 He is of French Huguenot extraction and enters the South Essex Regiment as one of Sharpe's many Light Company subalterns.
-He becomes Captain of the South Essex Light Company after Sharpe's promotion to Major.
+D'Alembord becomes Captain of the South Essex Light Company after Sharpe's promotion to Major.
 He helps Sharpe during Sharpe's Regiment, helping Sharpe find the missing Second Battalion, and again in Sharpe's Revenge, finding and talking to Jane Sharpe in London.
 After Napoleon's return from Elba, D'Alembord returns to the Prince of Wales' Own Volunteers on the hope of being promoted to Major.
 Just prior to the Battle of Waterloo, he has a strong premonition of his death.
-After receiving his hoped-for promotion, he is badly injured in the fighting and has to have his leg amputated, but survives and is granted command of the battalion after Sharpe's retirement at the end of the war despite his "gammy leg."
+After receiving his hoped-for promotion, Dally is badly injured in the fighting and has to have his leg amputated, but survives and is granted command of the battalion after Sharpe's retirement at the end of the war despite his "gammy leg."

 In the Sharpe television series, his only appearance is in Sharpe's Honour, where he was portrayed by the uncredited Edward Atterton.